riemser-pharma-gmbh/data-analyst-interview/README.md

 We'd like you to answer the following questions, using the language of your choice (Python, SQL or R)

 If you are comfortable in more than one, please feel free to share one or more solutions in a different language.
+Please do not use more than **2 hours** to work on the test.

 * Which artist in this data set lived the longest?
 * Who are the top 10 artists by the number of artworks?